WantingTan/Data-Wrangling-Final-Project/README.md

 * What's the distribution of ratings?
 * What is average ratings by state?
 * What are the top 10 highest ratings restaurants and where are they located?
-* What's the relationship between ratings and price range?

 **Analysis about User Reviews**

 * Which restaurants have most 5-star reviews and which have most 1-star reviews from users?
-* What are the top 10 most common words appeared in the reviews of "Mon Ami Gabi"?
+* What are the top 10 most common words appeared in their reviews?
+* Positive Sentiment Analysis: why "Mon Ami Gabi" is popular?
-* Sentiment Analysis
+* Negative Sentiment Analysis: what should "Bacchnal Buffet" improve?

 ### Part 3: Conclusions
-Findings
+Conclusion and Interesting Findings